vas3k/GodMode2/README.md

 Inspired by [Django Admin site](https://docs.djangoproject.com/en/dev/ref/contrib/admin/) and [Flask-Admin](https://flask-admin.readthedocs.io/en/latest/), it was designed to be a standalone app.
-GodMode automatically creates CRUD pages for any table in your database with an ability to customize views, create filters, implement batch actions, and manage access policies for users.
+GodMode automatically creates CRUD for any table in your database and gives you an ability to customize views, create filters, batch actions, and manage access policies for users.
-It uses power of Python 3, Flask, SQLAlchemy and WTForms.
+Under the hood it's built with power of Python 3, Flask, SQLAlchemy and WTForms.

 Doesn't matter if your application is written in Django, asyncio or even in Python at all.
 All you need is a SQL database — tested with PostgreSQL, MySQL and SQLite.